bobf/orchestration/README.md

 * `config/unicorn.rb`
 * `config/puma.rb`

 You may need to merge your previous configurations with the generated files.
+You will only need to do this once.

 Test and development dependency containers bind to a randomly-generated [at install time] local port to avoid collisions.
 You may compare e.g. `orchestration/docker-compose.test.yml` with the `test` section of the generated `config/database.yml` to see how things fit together.